 Competition in the wireless services market

 Retail prices for cellular services are generally going down in Canada.
-This is a positive sign that wireless service providers are facing increased competition.
+This is a positive sign that there is increasing competition in the market.

 A CRTC review found the prices charged by those four providers and their profits are higher than in other countries.
 New providers trying to enter the market face barriers in launching services, and consumers face barriers in switching providers.
 Both of these factors limit competition.